 - Tramea basilaris, Keyhole Glider, Hind wing patches distinctive keyhole shaped.
 Thorax dull orange above dark brownish grey with dark brown areas along the side.
 Abdomen segment 8 triangular shaped mark, S 9 -10 black above.
 Superior appendages long, dark brown with light base.

 - Tramea limbata, Ferrugginous Glider, Hind wing patches distinctive elongated, narrow shaped dark panels close to basel edge of the wing that may appear black in flight. long brown claspers

 - Tholymis tillarga, Twister.
 Hind wings with dark brown patch just inside nodus in front half, with white patch outside of it and diffuse amber area inside it.
 Forewings with diffuse amber area at bases of wings.
 Abdomen tapered, light red.
 Appendages long, red, black at tips.

-In southern Africa, this species occurs in the northern part of the region southwards to coastal Natal
+- Occurs in the northern part of the region southwards to coastal Natal

 - Angola; Benin; Botswana; Burkina Faso; Côte d'Ivoire; Cameroon; Congo-Brazzaville; Democratic Republic of the Congo; Gabon; Gambia; Ghana; Guinee-Bissau; Kenya; Liberia; Malawi; Mali; Mozambique; Namibia; Nigeria; Republic of Guinea; Republic of South Africa; Rwanda; Senegal; Sierra Leone; South Sudan; Tanzania; Togo; Uganda; Zambia; Zimbabwe